thortiede/r_and_m_graphql_backend/README.md

     http://127.0.0.1:8000

-Navigate to this address using your favourite browser or HTTP-client and submit your query in a POST request, for example:
+Navigate to this address using your favourite browser or HTTP-client and submit your query as json-formatted body in a POST request, for example:

     {
         characters {